shahjess/PEACHES/README.md

-# PEACHES: Profiling Expression Analysis of Cellular Heterogeneity for Evaluating Stem Cell Differentiation
+# PEACHES: Profiling Expression Analysis of Cellular Heterogeneity for Evaluating Stem Cell Differentiation (We can change this title, PEACHES is nice as an acronym for repo + environment title)

 This repo contains code for the PEACHES project (Team Members: Jessica Shah, Alana Mermin-Bunnell, Tess Fallon).